marcingolenia/mcode/src/pages/blog/2020-03-15-database_migrations_tips.md

                 .InSchema(schemaName: "dbo")
                 .PrimaryColumn(column: "Id");
 ```
-This may be tempting because it's C# - the language you may love but there are 2 drawbacks I see.
+This can be tempting because it's C# - the language you love but there are 2 drawbacks:
 1. This is really verbrose - try to write it in SQL.
-2. After few months you may come to a funny and sad situtation asking yourself a question:
+2. After few months you will come to a funny and sad situtation asking yourself a question:
 > Damn!
 What was syntax in pure SQL to create foreign key?

 This happened to me and I also got similar feedback from my friend.